-The Parent and Grandparent Program (PGP) for immigration to Canada has moved to an Expression of Interest / Invitation to Apply (ITA) system for 2017.
-This page contains information for sponsors who receive an ITA.
+The Parent and Grandparent Program (PGP) for immigration to Canada has moved to an Expression of Interest / Invitation to Apply system in 2017.
+This page contains information for sponsors who receive an invitation to sponsor.

-Whereas previous PGP application cycles operated on a first-come, first-served basis, the program has now shifted to a system whereby potential sponsors must first complete and submit the 'Interest to Sponsor' web form during the specified intake period.
+Whereas previous PGP application cycles operated on a first-come, first-served basis, the program has shifted to a system whereby potential sponsors must first complete and submit the 'Interest to Sponsor' web form during the specified intake period.

-What to do before you get an ITA
+What to do before you get an invitation

-Potential sponsors who receive an invitation to submit an application have 60 days (from the date of the invitation) to submit a complete application, including supporting documents.
-Therefore, it is imperative to submit the form and continue on the presumption that you may receive an ITA.
+Potential sponsors who receive an invitation to submit an application have 60 days (from the date of the invitation) to submit a complete application, including supporting documents and fees.
+Therefore, it is imperative to submit the form and prepare on the presumption that you may receive an invitation.

-Potential sponsors who have not prepared for this eventuality may find that they are unable to gather and review all supporting documents if they only begin to do so after the ITA is issued.
+Potential sponsors who have not prepared for this eventuality may find that they are unable to gather and review all supporting documents if they only begin to do so after an invitation is issued.

 The range of supporting documentation may be extensive.
 Sponsors must submit income taxation records, documents relating to civil status, and other material.

-What to do after the ITA is issued
+What to do after the invitation is issued

-After the ITA is issued, sponsors must complete a number of forms containing extensive questions.
+After the invitation is issued, sponsors must complete a number of forms containing extensive questions.